GSA/ficam-pacs/pages/pacs_procurements.md

 {% include alert-info.html content="A good starting point that will help you understand Physical Access Control System procurements is GSA’s <a href=\"https://www.gsa.gov/cdnstatic/General_Supplies__Services/Guide_to_PACS_v2%2006-12-2018.pdf\" target=\"_blank\">PACS Customer Ordering Guide. </a>" %}

 This page provides a sample PACS Procurement Checklist.
 You can reuse or tailor this checklist according to your agency’s practices.
 The checklist highlights common procurement activities as they relate to the following roles:
-- Information Technology or Physical Security Engineers (IT)
+- Information Technology or Physical Security Engineers (ENG)
 - Project Managers (PM)
 - Procurement Officers (PO)
 - Chief Information Officers (CIO)